 [4 Steps] Django Social Login with Facebook

-In this tutorial, you are going to learn how to create a Django social login with Facebook feature for your Django project.
+In this tutorial, you are going to learn how to create a Django social login with a Facebook feature for your Django project.

 As you are reading this tutorial, either you are learning to add social login features in Django or you are working on your project where you want to add social login features.

-If you already have a Django project where you want to add social login feature, skip step 1.
+If you already have a Django project where you want to add a social login feature, skip step 1.
 And start from step 2.

 Let’s begin.